 The camera locations are chosen to minimise viewing of spaces not relevant to the legitimate purpose of the monitoring.
-CCTV cameras will not focus on areas expected to be private, for example, urinals, inside changing cubicles, changing areas, etc.
+As far as practically possible, CCTV cameras will not focus on areas expected to be private, for example, toilets, changing cubicles, changing areas, etc. Surveillance systems will not be used to record sound.